Preferred Admission Entry Path

 Preferred Admission Entry Admission Path: 2+4 or 3+4

-Preferred Admission students may be admitted to the University based on demonstrated strong academic performance in high school.
-If the required academic, professional, and other standards are met, each student will have a seat reserved for them in the Doctor of Pharmacy program.
+Preferred Admission (often referred to as direct entry pharmacy program) students may be admitted to the University based on demonstrated strong academic performance in high school.
+Since Cedarville is an early assurance pharmacy program, if the required academic, professional, and other standards are met, each student will have a seat reserved for them in the Doctor of Pharmacy program.
 Both a six-year and a seven-year pathway to the Pharm.D. are available.